Finding it difficult to talk to your partner?

 Be sure that you are happy with your choice of contraception – your choice should match your values and beliefs.

-For more information, download the THINK guide to contraception here.
+For more information, download the What you need to know about contraception guide here